Our Directors

 Natalie Sommerville

-Nat Sommerville, lives and works on Ngadjuri Country in South Australia’s Mid North and current President of Australian Women in Agriculture.
-She is a farmer, mother, mentor and Wagadagam descendant of Mabuyag island of the Torres Strait providing a cultural lens to all that she does.
+Nat Sommerville, lives and works on Ngadjuri Country in South Australia’s Mid North and former President of Australian Women in Agriculture.
+She is a farmer, mother, Industry Board Member, mentor and Wagadagam descendant of Mabuyag island of the Torres Strait providing a cultural lens to all that she does.
 Nat specialises in sustainable agriculture, natural resource management and First Nations engagement.

 Mikayla Keith